Mission StatementNorth Ealing Primary School

 North Ealing Primary School Mission Statement

-As a primary school at the heart of the community we encourage independence in the young people we support; we are ambitious for all our children through an enquiry-based approach to learning and our coherent curriculum is literacy rich, relevant, broad and enquiring.
-It will provide children with opportunities to be at the very centre of their learning, able to read and write in a range of contexts and confidently deploy cross discipline skills to make connections with their learning.
+As a primary school at the heart of the community, we encourage independence in the young people we support; we are ambitious for all our children through an enquiring approach to learning and our coherent curriculum is literacy-rich, relevant, and broad.
+It will provide children with opportunities to be at the very centre of their learning, able to read write and have strong numerate skills in a range of contexts and confidently deploy cross-discipline skills to make connections with their learning.

 We challenge all our children in a supportive and optimistic ethos; we put the highest priority on communicating and including our parents; we aim to maximise the school’s resources; we plan carefully for the future, so we are able to maintain the ethos and standards presently associated with the school; we regularly review our progress.
 Finally, amongst the staff, we foster a sense of ownership and working as a team.

 All employees are entitled to a continuous programme of training and development, so they can provide the best standards for pupils.
 We see ourselves as a learning school.
 This means a continuous and demanding agenda of improvements so that we know what changes are needed to improve.

 Our intention is to make all parents feel welcome at all times and help children settle well into North Ealing.
 We arrange school tours throughout the school year and also specific tours for the Early Years; these are advertised on the school website.
 We also have a number of films about the school which can be viewed on the school website and give a real flavour of life at North Ealing.

 The feedback of parents, pupils, staff and governors is vital to our development.
 Several of our governors are also parents, as are members of our staff.
 The PTA is highly successful and works closely with the school.
 We aim to be open and friendly and take account of positive feedback and constructive criticism.